-You might know Polignano for two reasons: the first one for the gorgeous view from Terrazza Santo Stefano.
-The second reason why Polignano is famous might ring you a bell.
+You might know Polignano for two reasons: the first one is for the gorgeous view from Terrazza Santo Stefano.
+The second reason why Polignano is famous might ring a bell.
 This city was the inspiration for the song of Domenico Modugno, “Nel Blu Dipinto di Blu”.

 Polignano a Mare itinerary of things to do